Employee Benefits at Work

 Understand Cost Components

-Premium: The ongoing payment deducted from your paycheck.
+The ongoing monthly payment which is deducted from your paycheck.

-Deductible: The amount you pay before your health insurance starts to cover your bills.
-In general, if you have a $1,400 deductible, you must pay $1,400 out of pocket before your insurer starts covering the costs.
+The amount you pay before your health insurance starts to cover your bills.
+For example, if you have a $1,400 deductible, you must pay $1,400 out of pocket before your insurer starts covering the costs.
 Preventative care is typically paid by insurance even before your deductible is met.

 Compare Plan Costs, Benefits, and Provider Networks